Introduction

 - or otherwise hard-to-debug differences between the CI runner and your local machine.

-To make it easier for us to actually get a grasp at the problem we should make the results of the test run available.
+To make it easier for you to actually get a grasp at the problem you should make the results of the test run available.

-fails the step will cancel all regular steps after itself, so we need to ensure it runs regardless of test failure or success by using if: always()
+fails the step will cancel all regular steps after itself, so you need to ensure it runs regardless of test failure or success by using if: always()

 .

-We upload all artifacts since some tests may produce both references and output on-the-fly and retain them for 5 days:
+The action then uploads all artifacts since some tests may produce both references and output on-the-fly and retains them for 5 days:

 steps: